Cryptonate-ACJTT/cryptonate-frontend/README.md

 ## <a name="about"></a>About the Project

-Cryptonate is a donation platform that allows Algorand.
+Cryptonate is a donation platform that allows Algorand, to utilize blockchain technology for transparency and credibility.

 ## <a name="tech"></a>Implemented Techniques